An Efficient, Reliable and Observable Collective Communication Library in Large-scale GPU Training Clusters: Conclusion

 \section{Conclusion}

-In this paper, we design \X, an efficient, reliable and observable CCL with DPDK-like P2P, primary-backup QPs and window-based network monitor for production-level GPU clusters.
-We deploy and evaluate \X in large-scale production GPU clusters, with results showing that \X can 1) save GPU SM resources and deliver performant P2Ps for higher training speedup, 2) maintain training with RNIC port failures, 3) capture $O(\mu s)$ network anomaly.
-We also share \X's operating experience and lessons in large-scale environments, and hope this work can inspire LLM trainers to revisit CC and build better CCL service for their clusters.
+In this paper, we design \X, an efficient, reliable and observable CCL with SM-free P2P, primary-backup QPs and window-based network monitor for production-level GPU clusters.
+Our production deployment and evaluation show that \X improves training performance by saving SM resources, maintains training under RNIC port failures, and detects $O(\mu s)$ network anomalies.
+We also share operational lessons from running \X at scale, and hope they motivate the community to revisit CC and build better CCL service for their clusters.